-Strength training for runners is essential for anyone looking to run faster and get stronger.
+Strength training for runners is essential.
+It’s essential if you want to run faster and stronger, and become less injury prone.

 Once you feel like you’re ready to step up your training and you’d really like to achieve a PB in your next race, consider adding strength training into your training routine.

 In this blog post, I’d like to explain why strength training for runners is so important.

 You may have heard the term ‘strength training’ banded around the running and fitness community over the last few years.